 (*) if the premises are true, then the conclusion must be true as well;

-the truth of the premises does guarantee the truth of the conclusion.
+the truth of the premises guarantees the truth of the conclusion.

-(*) are not good definitions of validity, because they imply that the premises must actually be true in order for the argument to be valid.
+(*) is not a good definition of validity, because it implies that the premises must actually be true in order for the argument to be valid.
 But that’s wrong: the premises do not actually have to be true in order for the argument to be valid.

 invalidity (df.): An invalid argument is one in which the truth of the premises would not guarantee the truth of the conclusion.
 I.e. (in other words) it is possible for the premises to be true and the conclusion false at the same time.